 Neurodiversity Community

-A pilot project supporting degree-seeking students with autism at Syracuse University, supported by Karen Seybold.
+A pilot project supporting degree-seeking students with autism at Syracuse University, supported by Karen Colapietro Seybold G’92.

 Intelligence ++

-Inclusive design course and competition with support from the Zaccai Foundation for Augmented Intelligence
+An inclusive design course and competition, supported by the Zaccai Foundation for Augmented Intelligence.